 AO Euro-Docsis 3.0 CPE Hardware and OS

-does not impose specific requirements on AO Docsis CPE HW and OS.
-The AO is free to choose any type of HW or OS as long as the overall solution can support the complete set of requirements for the BB WRO.
+Wyre does not impose specific requirements on AO Docsis CPE HW and OS.
+The AO is free to choose any type of HW or OS as long as the overall solution can support the complete set of requirements for the Wyre BB WRO.

 Euro-Docsis MAC and IP layer